-The basic text for all EMDRIA-approved courses in EMDR, the book Eye Movement Desensitization and Reprocessing by Francine Shapiro is required reading for our training.
-The third edition will be available in early 2018.
-Used copies of the first and second edition are available and adequate for this training.
+The basic text for all EMDRIA-approved courses in EMDR is Eye Movement Desensitization and Reprocessing [EMDR] Therapy, 3rd edition, by Francine Shapiro.
 Participants are expected to have purchased and completed a first reading of chapters 1-9 and 12 prior to the first training weekend.
 The training will expand upon and amplify the material covered in these chapters.
 This book is available at most large bookstores or online.

 The following books are recommended reading and will be useful in broadening your knowledge base of EMDR as you move along in your basic training and afterwards.
 This list does not include all of the excellent books published on EMDR but includes those which I believe to be most useful for the beginning and intermediate EMDR therapist.